 Much of the Filey beach was fenced off during the war and there were large concrete obstructions placed on roads leading from the beach where enemy invaders could possibly have landed.
 Invasion was a real possibility in the early Forties.

-In the late Forties my parents sell Hollycroft (our Leeds house0, and Clevedon (our Filey holiday house) and move to No. 2 The Beach Filey.
+In the late Forties my parents sold Hollycroft (our Leeds house), and Clevedon (our Filey holiday house) and move to No. 2 The Beach Filey.

 We moved to live in Filey full time in the late Forties when my father retired from the Century and Friends Provident Insurance Company in Leeds where he was the manager.
-I was away at Giggleswick when the family moved.
-I remember first leaving for boarding school from Hollycroft in Leeds and returning at the end of term to the house at Filey I had never seen except from the outside.
+I was away at Giggleswick school when the family moved.
+I remember first leaving for boarding school from Hollycroft in Leeds and returning at the end of term to an unfamiliar new house in Filey which I had never seen except from the outside.

 We sold the Leeds house – Hollycroft – and also Clevedon, the semi-detached house in the Crescent in Filey (which the army had returned to us) and bought a house on the seafront in Filey (No. 2, The Beach).
 This was an old house that was present in photos taken at the end of the Nineteenth century.

 A few words about the town of Filey (modified from the Town Council website)

 The 12th-century parish church dedicated to St Oswald, on Church Hill in the north of the town, is a Grade I listed building.
 It is the oldest building in Filey and Nicholas Pevsner wrote “This is easily the finest church in the NE corner of the East Riding”.